Dental Bridge Baltimore, MD

 A dental bridge is a fixed prosthetic restoration made up of several components.
 The false teeth, called pontics, are between two dental crowns.
 As a single fixture, it is designed to span the space left by a missing tooth or several missing teeth in a row.
 The crowns on each end will anchor the prosthesis in place.

-Depending on the type of bridge you get, your dentist will anchor it to adjacent teeth or dental implants.
-A dental bridge will restore the functionality of your mouth, prevent misalignment, and lower your chance of bite issues.
+Depending on the type of bridge you get, our dentist will anchor it to adjacent teeth or dental implants.
+A dental bridge will restore your mouth function, prevent misalignment, and lower your chance of bite issues.

 Types of Dental Bridges

-We offer both traditional dental bridges and implant-supported bridges.
+We offer both traditional and implant-supported dental bridges.
 These two standard options provide unique benefits.
-Learn more about these tooth replacement solutions:
+Our dentists will review each option with you before treatment.

 Traditional Dental Bridge

-A traditional dental bridge, a fixed dental bridge, is a standard tooth replacement.
+A traditional dental bridge, also known as a fixed dental bridge, is a standard tooth replacement.
 It can replace one tooth or several missing teeth.
-Your dentist will customize a dental bridge with a pontic or multiple pontics and dental crowns.
+Our dentist will customize a dental bridge with a pontic or multiple pontics and dental crowns.

-To accommodate the fixture, your dentist must prepare the adjacent teeth.
+We must prepare the adjacent teeth to accommodate the fixture.
 This involves permanently reducing them in size.
-Then, your dentist will cement the crown portions of the bridge to the prepared teeth.
+Then, we cement the crown portions of the bridge to the prepared teeth.
 Traditional bridges are a good option when the adjacent teeth are healthy and can support the additional load.

 Implant-Supported Dental Bridge